5m read|NOVOS

 The proponents of supplements on the other hand often look at supplements in a too simplistic way: they believe that taking magnesium or B vitamins will solve a lot of health problems, but often it’s not that simple: people are often deficient in many other vitamins, minerals and micronutrients (like omega-3 fatty acids or flavonoids), and taking some extra vitamins and minerals will often not really solve the problem, which also need to be tackled via a healthy diet, improving the microbiome, etc.

-Additionally, supplement science is very complex: you need to take the right form, combination, dose, etc., of each nutrient.
-Often, the wrong form, dose or combination is advised.
+Supplement science is very complex: you need to take the right form, combination, dose, etc., of each nutrient.
+Often, the wrong form, dose, or combination is advised.

 In general, we do believe that it’s important to take supplements, and this for your entire life.
 There are good scientific reasons for this.
 Deficiencies in important nutrients are rampant in society, reducing quality of life, eroding people’s health in the long term, and accelerating aging.